 Well, there are at least three reasons to register.
 First, registering allows you to subscribe to (the new) Table Talk, so that you will receive the weekly email newsletter from the church.
 December 15, 2022 was the last Table Talk sent out by Constant Contact.
 Now, the website sends out Table Talk directly.
 If you’d like to receive Table Talk starting December 22, register on the website.

 Second, registering allows you to enter your own church directory information.
 Gone are the days when someone typing this into a typewriter or Word document makes good sense.
 Everyone can and should be able to control their own personally identifiable information.
 In fact, it’s the law that individuals have privacy rights to control, access, edit, update, and/or delete their directory information as they wish.
-(Read about personally identifiable information from the U.S. government, if interested in that sort of thing.)
+(Read more about personally-identifiable and membership directories.)
 So, register so that you can be in the new church directory.

 Third, all of the Zoom meeting passcodes are in the dashboard area when you login.
 We are no longer emailing passcodes out in the general newsletter, for security sake.
 Meeting passcodes can change too – and when they do, you will always have the latest passcodes in your dashboard.
 Thus, you should register so that you have access to the Zoom meeting passcodes.

 Fourth, after you register you can sign in and access all current and future members-only resources, such as Internal Posts and other internal communications.

 The first three minutes are showing you registration.
 The latter two minutes are showing you a few extra things.
 Spoiler alert: There is a secret logged-in menu that you can only see if you register and log in.
 Some folks have already done part of the registration, but not all of it.
 Until you can see the secret logged in menu, you’re not done yet.

 Scroll up, on top of your screen.
 See the sign-in/register link?
 Click it.
 Go with God.
 You’ve got this.
 That is where you register and then that is where you log in next time.